Strategic Energy Management (SEM) Summary

 Account/Location Description Annual Cost Savings

-ASR Plant/East Pumps ELP TO PL -$65,546
+ASR Plant/East Pumps PL to ELP $67,759

-Lemonwood Primary Pump Station LLP TO PL $1,922
+Cagnon Pump Station LLP to PL $3,231

-Sutton Secondary Pump Station LLP TO PL $11,540
+Sutton Pump Station PL to LLP -$6,999

 Project Description

 Due to the nature of SAWS operations, utility accounts and energy consumption do not always remain consistent for long periods of time.
 Therefore, what may have been the most cost-effective utility tariff for an account one year, may not be the most cost-effective tariff the next.
-Being aware of these changes in energy consumption and the ability to request a new tariff presents SAWS with a significant opportunity for utility cost savings.
+Being aware of these changes in energy consumption, and the ability to request a new tariff, presents SAWS with a significant opportunity for utility cost savings.

 Notes